adhirajsen97/campus-route-map/tests/README.md

-# Campus Navigator Test Suite
+# MavPath Test Suite

-This directory contains comprehensive unit tests for the Campus Navigator application.
+This directory contains comprehensive unit tests for the MavPath application.

 ## Test Structure